cmjw/CTF_Writeups/OverTheWire/Bandit.md

 ## Level 6

 We need to find a file that is 1) owned by user *bandit7*, 2) owned by group *bandit6*, and 3) 33 B in size.
 We can use the *find* command, and specify the user and group.
 Since the key may be anywhere on the server, we need to specify the entire server as the search directory.
 I used the command *$find . -user bandit7 -group bandit6 -size 33c*, which returned one file.

+## Level 7

+For this level, we are given a file, *data.txt*, with several lines in the format of <keyword> <key>.
+We are told the correct key is preceded by the keyword "millionth".

+We can use *grep* to search for a matching string: *$grep "millionth" data.txt*.

+## Level 8

+Similar to the previous level, we are given a large file *data.txt* that contains several possible keys.
+Our hint is that the correct key only occurs once in the file.
+So, we need to filter the contents of the file to find the line that only occurs once.

+We can use *uniq* with the *-u* option to list unique (non-repeated) lines.
+However, *uniq* only detects *adjacent* repeated lines, so we need to sort the contents of *data.txt* before providing them to *uniq*, for example using the *sort* command.

+Combining all of this: we can pipe the sorted contents of *data.txt* to *uniq*, returning only the unique line(s).
+I used the command *$sort data.txt | uniq -u*.